Lebanon Travel Advice, Embassies & Tourist Offices

 Read best practice when travelling with medicines on TravelHealthPro.

-Healthcare facilities in Lebanon
+Healthcare in Lebanon

 Medical care in Lebanon can be expensive.
 Most medical providers and hospitals are insisting on significant cash deposits before admitting patients, including in emergency situations.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.